ShastaAisling/Picturesque/README.md

 ## Prerequisites

+This application only runs on Unix/Linux (one potential improvement I could make in the future is to make this app available as an .exe).
 Make sure you have Python 3.8 installed, as well as pip3.

 ## How to use